Triton College Catalog » Adult Education Programs

 Adult Education Programs

-Adult Education (AE) programs are designed to assist adults to gain the skills or certification needed to take college courses.
-The department is composed of the following areas: English Language Acquisition (ELA) (formerly ESL), High School Completion (HSC) (formerly GED), Literacy and Adult Transition Programs.
+Adult Education (AE) programs are designed to assist students gain the skills or certification needed to take college courses or pursue career pathways that lead to better employment opportunities.
+The department is composed of the following areas: English Language Acquisition (ELA) (formerly ESL), High School Completion (HSC) (formerly GED), Access to Literacy and Bridge programs.
 The AE division works closely with public libraries and school districts and other community-based organizations, including various entities at the college.

 Additional support services and programs also are provided to individuals receiving Temporary Assistance for Needy Families (TANF).
 For more information or a catalog about the AE program, please call (708) 456-0300, Ext.
 3259 or 3513.

 English Language Acquisition (ELA) is designed to build the reading, writing, listening and speaking skills of nonnative English speakers.
 Classes are offered in the morning or evening to meet the needs of working adults.
 Saturday classes are also available.
 Classes are held at Triton and other locations throughout the district.
 In addition, the ELA Program offers citizenship courses.
 All classes are free.
 As classes tend to fill up quickly, registering early is strongly advised.
 For more information, please call (708) 456-0300, Ext.
 3259.